DIY: Tone Bender MKII / Tone Bender MK1.5 / Ge Boost

 from $159.00

-• Vintage polyester film capacitors and carbon comp resistors
+• Vintage film capacitors and carbon comp resistors

 • Pre-drilled / powder coated enclosure